pnapper/club-manager/README.md

  2. Navigate to the project folder in the console and run "npm install" and "bower install".

+ 3. Open project in Atom or

+ 4. In src/app create a file named api-keys.ts

+ 5. Go to Firebase.com and create a free account.

+ always include instructions for users to acquire their own Firebase credentials and place them in the appropriate file, in the appropriate place, with the appropriate variable names.
+Your project READMEs should always setup instructions detailing all necessary steps to get a project up and running.
+Including adding Firebase credentials.

- 3. From the console run the application using "gulp build" and "gulp serve".
+ 7. From the console run the application using "ng serve".

- 4. Enjoy!
+ 8. Enjoy!

 ### Prerequisites